 One exception might be the Quip electric toothbrush, which you’ll read more about below.

 Know your oscillating from your ultrasonic

 When you start to research rechargeable electric toothbrushes, one of the first things you’ll notice is the variety of different heads available.
-Different manufacturers use different technologies in their brushes.
+Different manufacturers use different technologies in their brushes, and one isn’t necessarily better than the others.
 Some promise a better clean, but independent research on this matter is limited.
 In the end, it may just come down to choosing the one that you find most comfortable.

 Here is a quick explanation of some different terms you might come across regarding toothbrush heads:

 - Rotating: The bristles turn, either as one whole circle or in individual clusters.
 Brush heads are usually quite small and are designed to clean one tooth at a time.

 - Rotating-oscillating: Rather than spinning round and round in one direction, oscillating brushes rotate one way and then back again very quickly – as many as 8,000 times a minute.